AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-03.md

 ## What is ELT?

 ELT reverses the order of the last two steps: Extract, Load, Transform.
-In this model, raw data is extracted from the source and immediately **loaded** into the target system—usually a cloud data warehouse that can scale horizontally.
+In this model, raw data is extracted from the source and immediately **loaded** into the target system - usually a cloud data warehouse that can scale horizontally.
 Once the data is in place, transformations are performed **within** the warehouse using SQL or warehouse-native tools.

 This approach takes advantage of the high compute power and scalability of modern cloud platforms.
 Instead of bottlenecking on a dedicated ETL server, the warehouse can handle complex joins, aggregations, and transformations at scale.

 Let’s go back to the retail example.
 With ELT, all sales data is loaded as-is into the warehouse.
-Analysts or data engineers can then write transformation scripts to reshape the data for various use cases—trend analysis, regional comparisons, or fraud detection—all without having to re-ingest or reload the source data.
+Analysts or data engineers can then write transformation scripts to reshape the data for various use cases: trend analysis, regional comparisons, or fraud detection, all without having to re-ingest or reload the source data.

 ELT offers more flexibility for evolving requirements, supports broader self-service analytics, and enables faster time-to-insight.
 The trade-off is that it requires strong governance and monitoring.
 Because raw data is stored in the warehouse, the risk of exposing inconsistent or unclean data is higher if transformation logic isn’t managed carefully.